webartistse/funko-showcase-workshop/APP-PLATFORM.md

 ## 5.7 Add an Edit Button

-1. W're going to give users the ability to edit items in their collection.
+1. We're going to give users the ability to edit items in their collection.
 (We all make mistakes, right?)
 We can add an Edit button at the bottom of each card.
 Since this is not technically `CardContent` but still part of the `Card`, we are going to put this element right after the closing `</CardContent>` tag.
     ```html
     <EditFunkoButton funko={funko} setFunkos={setFunkos} />
     ```